Bijman/srb2bld/README.md

 10. If you receive permission issues or errors related to /etc/subuid, /etc/subgid, UID and GID, please check if you have set UIDs/GIDs for user in path /etc/subuid and /etc/subgid.
 For example "testuser:231072:65536" will assign 65,536 subordinate UIDs/GIDs (231072-296607) to user called "testuser", so configure to user you are logged to.
 If you still have permission errors, increase range for user you are logged to in files /etc/subuid and /etc/subgid, for example "testuser:231072:200000".
 Additionally, if you have podman installed, enter "podman system migrate".

+11. If you encounter issue for example "cp: missing destination file operand after '/home/[username]/.local/share/srb2bld/builds/srb2-2.0/build/AppDir/usr/lib'", while installing 32-bit old SRB2 build or building AppImage/Flatpak, please set "sudo setsebool -P allow_execstack 1" to adjust activated SELinux for allowing executable stacks globally on host OS or create SELinux rules for specific executable stack with recent AVC denial "sudo ausearch -m avc -ts recent | audit2allow -M my_execstack_policy", "sudo semodule -i my_execstack_policy.pp".

-11. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".
+12. If docker fails to run despite following installation/configuration instructions and notes from srb2bld's README, consider switching to "podman".

-12. If you get "unhandled exception" when running Ultimate Zone Builder, uninstall mono in your system.
+13. If you get "unhandled exception" when running Ultimate Zone Builder, uninstall mono in your system.

-13. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".
+14. To deal with out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus", decrease number of CPU threads using variable "SRB2BLDNCPU=[number of CPU threads]".

-14. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.
+15. Building Android APKs requires gradlew script and Gradle files in the directory "android" for SRB2 Custom.

-15. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".
+16. For built Flatpak bundles for 32-bit builds (SRB2 Final Demo, SRB2 JTE), you need to install Flatpak "org.freedesktop.Platform.Compat.i386" with command "flatpak --user install org.freedesktop.Platform.Compat.i386".

-16. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
+17. Sometimes fixup_bundle function, when building and installing bundle for macOS, fails due to missing library, but the path for it exists.
 Recommendation is to completely close terminal, reopen it again and run again srb2bld.
 Other way is to free RAM with "sudo purge".

-17. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:
+18. In order to compile and install custom SRB2/SRB2Kart/Ring Racers build (assuming it is not a very old one) from local or remote repository, write environment variables in shell's configuration file, like ".bash_profile" or ".zshrc", which are:

     - SRB2BLDGITPATH - path to local or remote repository,